 “Brophy will be disappointed, he was looking forward to his hole-in-one.”

 “My heart bleeds for him.”
 If Eric wanted to make me feel guilty, it wasn’t going to work.

 “And of course there’s Garrett, I’ll have to let him go.”

 I pictured Eric in the office and the view of Salisbury Crags.

 “It would have worked you know, we tapped into something different.”

 “No Eric, the whole thing was dishonest."
 I wasn’t going to give him an inch.
 “It was only ever going to lead to disappointment or worse.”

 "It’s a pity you think that way.”
 Eric sounded wistful but I knew it was an act.

 I hung up the phone, there was nothing more to say.

-The self-recrimination, anger and shame faded with time to a dull disquiet.
+My self-recrimination, anger and shame faded with time to a dull disquiet.
 What was more disturbing and what wouldn’t go away was the realisation that all along I had been repeating an episode from my past; my first experience of being let down.
 The business with Eric mirrored my time with Julia and my disenchantment.
 The same initial uncertainty and restraint, then the thrill of the unknown, of being carried along in the wake of another, the hope and promise that could not last and the ultimate deceit.
 As with Julia, I was the one who ended it, implacable after the act.
-Deep down, in the murk of my subconscious, it was something I wanted to relive, to suffer one more time.
-It was my own second first time.
+Deep down, in the murk of my subconscious, it was something I wanted to relive, to suffer one more time, my own second first time.